Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Algorithms for FIFO Queues

 \subsection{Water-Filling}

-Solving a group of integer programs might still be time-consuming for large-scale distributed computing systems.
-To improve efficiency, we propose another task assignment algorithm called water-filling (WF), extended from \cite{9826037}, which assigns tasks one group at a time in an \textit{approximate} manner.
+Solving a group of integer programs can still be time-consuming for large-scale services environments.
+To improve efficiency, we propose an alternative task assignment algorithm called Water-Filling (WF), which is extended from \cite{9826037}.
+WF assigns tasks to jobs sequentially, one group at a time, using an approximate approach to balance computational efficiency with performance.